Blacksmoke16/crylog/docs/readme.md

 ## Processor

 A processor allows metadata to be added to all logged messages passing through a given `Logger` instance, via the message’s `extra` property.
 A handler can also have processors specific to that handler.
-A processor can either be an instance of `Crylog::Processors::LogProcessor` struct or a `Proc(Crylog::Message, Nil)`.
+A processor can either be a `Proc(Crylog::Message, Nil)` or an instance of `Crylog::Processors::LogProcessor` for more complex processing.

 ```crystal
 require "crylog"